A Campaign to Make Listening Safe for All

 • Wear protective gear: wearing earmuffs or earplugs when navigating loud environments is a useful way to protect your hearing.
 This type of gear serves as a barrier and prevents your ears from absorbing the loud noise you are around.

 Limit time and take breaks: our ears and auditory system needs time to rest and rejuvenate from the constant stimulation we are absorbing.
 So, taking listening breaks, moving away from loud sounds, limiting daily use of personal audio devices etc. are useful strategies to reduce your exposure.
+Monitoring your weekly sound dose and adhering to its guidelines can further help in preventing hearing loss.

 Share This